aldostools/Mamba/README.md

 		.
 Create CFW Syscalls (6,7,8,9,10,11,15,389,409)
 		.
 Updated ps3mapi_load_process_modules to load custom modules and system modules (by haxxxen) .
 Added ps3mapi_get_process_module_info
 	.
-Custom Syscalls for set / get fan policy by habib
-	.
 Increased from 24 to 32 the max number of map paths by aldo

 ----------------------------------------------------------------------